Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Bedford Public Library has online video tutorials available to help all levels of learners for free.

 Neighborhood Services Officers have been directed to limit personal contact with residents for the safety of the resident and the officer.
-Thus, contact with residents regarding violations of the Code will be restricted to emails, phone calls, and official letters.
+Thus, contact with residents regarding violations of the Code will be conducted primarily with emails, phone calls, and official letters.

 Neighborhood Services considers all violations to be important to the Health, Safety, and Welfare of our community.
 Violations such as high grass and weeds can become a problem with rodents and other unwanted animals like insects and snakes.
 In order to keep the community safe from these vermin, it is imperative that Neighborhood Services enforce even perceived minor violations.